neodragon-tuff/CivicWatch/README.md

 > **"Democracy works better when people actually know what's happening."**

-CivicPulse is a real-time, open-source civic transparency dashboard that aggregates local government data — council votes, annual budgets, public meetings, and infrastructure alerts — into a single, clean, resident-facing interface.
+CivicWatch is a real-time, open-source civic transparency dashboard that aggregates local government data — council votes, annual budgets, public meetings, and infrastructure alerts — into a single, clean, resident-facing interface.
 No login required.
 No paywall.
 Just your city, fully visible.

 ---

-## 🌍 The Problem
+## The Problem

 Most cities publish public data — but it's buried across 6 different websites, written in government jargon, and impossible to track in real time.
 As a result: